 Average MPG: 60.1

-Volkswagen has kept the faith with diesel engines in its T-Roc where other models in the firm’s line-up have moved to petrol, hybrid or electric vehicles, such as the Volkswagen Polo and Volkswagen Golf.
+Volkswagen has kept the faith with diesel engines in its T-Roc where other models in the firm’s line-up have moved to petrol, plug-in hybrid or electric vehicles, such as the Volkswagen Polo and Volkswagen Golf.
 Buyers have a choice of 113- or 148bhp 2.0 TDI turbodiesel engines.
 The former offers a best combined economy of 60.1mpg, while the latter ranges from 51.4-57.6mpg depending on whether you select a two- or four-wheel drive model.

 Volkswagen T-Roc Review